PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 &nbsp;
 #### Scenario 1: B’s IP is already in A’s cache.
-to setup this scenario we first need to fill A's Arp cache with B's IP and MAC since now it is empty.
-So we ping B from A.
+To setup this scenario we first need to fill A's Arp cache with B's IP and MAC since now it is empty.
+We can do so easily by using ```ping``` to ping B from A.

 ```ping 10.9.0.6```